 In vitro data: Bacterial vaginosis

-pHyph removes the biofilm, under which the harmful, pathogenic bacteria can hide and escape local treatments.
-Preclinical studies have verified that the API inhibits formation of biofilm and removes already established biofilm.
+pHyph provides an environment for the restoration of the natural vaginal flora by restoring the normal vaginal pH.
+The pH-lowering effect, favours the good, protective bacteria which outcompete the harmful, pathogenic bacteria.
+In addition, pHyph removes the biofilm, under which the harmful, pathogenic bacteria can hide and escape local treatments.
+Preclinical studies have verified that the active substances inhibits formation of biofilm and removes already established biofilm.
 Biofilm is commonly seen in bacterial vaginosis and is regarded as one of the main causes of recurrence of the infections.
-In addition, pHyph provides an environment for the restoration of the natural vaginal flora by restoring the normal vaginal pH.
-The pH-lowering effect, favours the good, protective bacteria which outcompete the harmful, pathogenic bacteria.
-In preclinical studies, the API of pHyph has been shown to preferentially affect bacteria species associated with recurrent bacterial vaginosis (e.g. Gardnerella vaginalis), over beneficial Lactobacillus species.
+In preclinical studies, the active substances of pHyph has been shown to preferentially affect bacteria species associated with recurrent bacterial vaginosis (e.g. Gardnerella vaginalis), over beneficial Lactobacillus species, especially L.crispatus.
 By these means pHyph treats the bacterial vaginosis and reduces the risk of recurrence.

 In vitro data: Candida fungus